|Approved by:||The President|

-VI.
-Resources for Medical, Counseling and Pastoral Care
+VII.
+Resources for Medical, Counseling and Pastoral Care2

 It is especially important that students who report having been subjected to sexual assault seek immediate and appropriate medical treatment.
 Following such incidents, students should not shower, eat, change clothes, or brush teeth prior to seeking medical attention.